ubernostrum/django-registration/docs/quickstart.rst

 django-registration produces plain-text email, and so these templates should output plain text rather than HTML.

-To make use of the views from `django.contrib.auth` (which are set up for you by the default URLconf mentioned above), you will also need to create the templates required by those views.
+To make use of the views from `django.contrib.auth` (which are set up for you by the example URL configuration above), you will also need to create the templates required by those views.
 Consult `the documentation for Django's authentication system
 <https://docs.djangoproject.com/en/stable/topics/auth/>`_ for details
 regarding these templates.